mroughan/SurrealNumbers.jl/README.md

 achieve high performance.
 But it's *so* easy in Julia.

-On the other hand, while surreals use sets, and Julia has a Set type, I didn't find that easy to work with.
-As a type, it doesn't seem to have all the bells and whistles I would expect from sets.

-I could have added these, but Julia creates a whole suite of array functions automagically when you define scalars so using arrays was a low pain way to get things working.
-That is, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.
-So I felt justified in putting these elements into sorted arrays.
-It works nicely, as long as you make sure to only put unique entries into the array, and sort them on arrival.
-And some surreal operations are more efficient when we know the set is sorted to start with.
+On the other hand, while surreals use sets, and Julia has a Set type, implementation wise, sorted arrays of surreals were a better bet because that exchanges a once off cost when constructing a surreal with a reduced cost for many operations throughout the lifetime of the surreal.
+Also Julia creates a whole suite of array functions automagically when you define scalars so using arrays was a low pain way to get things working.
+Also, although the surreals use sets, i.e., order of the elements is not important, almost all texts do write these sets in order.

-Someone may correct me about the best way to do this, but for the moment, using arrays seemed like a low pain way to get surreals working, witb some efficiency advantages.

 ### An example